wang900115/LCA/README.md

     </p>

 ## Overview
-  **LCA** is a message chat hybrid system written in Go.
+  **LCA** is a message decentralized chat application.
 It is designed for Decentralized encrypted communication.
 However, central management is still the priority for system security.

 ## Knowledge
   - **Decentral Architecture:** The core idea of this project is decentralization, inspired by peer-to-peer gossip protocols.
 This approach naturally leads to the formation of strong, resilient communities.
 Each node acts not only as a giver but also as a receiver, enabling a fully participatory network.
 The interaction is staggered between the Opher-Chain and external blockchain ecosystems (such as Ethereum and others).
 This design promotes interoperability while maintaining independence.